 - In December 2019, Ezri Shechter was officially sanctioned by FINRA.
 The findings in this matter state that Shechter caused multiple customers to sign blank or incomplete discretionary trading forms and then completed the forms after the fact.
 Due to these alleged actions, Ezri Shechter was fined $12,500 in damages and was suspended from acting as a securities broker in any fashion for a period of three months.

 What Does This Mean?

 Discretionary trading is a trading practice that allows a securities broker to manage an investor’s account without having to obtain their authorization prior to executing trades.
 However, before a broker can begin this practice, they must first receive express written authorization from the account holder.
-Having his customers sign blank and incomplete forms authorizing this practice could mean that Shechter’s customers that agreed to this practice were not fully aware what exactly they were agreeing to.
+When customers sign blank and incomplete forms meant to authorize this practice, it implies that they may have agreed to the practice without fully understanding what exactly they were agreeing to.
 The reason that this process is so strict is due to the nature of discretion.
 The truth is that this type of trading can be a very slippery slope.
-Discretion gives brokers a more ample opportunity to trade their customers’ accounts in an unsuitable fashion.
-This includes placing them in trades they are not financially suited for, and trading their accounts more frequent than is suitable.
+Discretion gives brokers ample opportunity to trade their customers’ accounts in an unsuitable fashion.
+This includes placing them in trades they are not financially suited for, and trading their accounts more frequently than is suitable.

 Oakes & Fosher Can Help

 Many investors are unaware of the legal recourse available to them after losing money due to securities broker fraud and/or negligence.
 The truth is that investors who have lost money in this fashion may actually be entitled to damages.